smartfog/fogflow/doc/en/source/scorpioIntegration.rst

 Step 2: check if NGSILD broker  receives the result entity

-please prepare the CURL command to query the "result" entities from  FogFlow thinBroker.
+please prepare the CURL command to query the "result" entities from  NGSILD broker.

 .. code-block:: console